akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

-In the generated code, `repeated` fields are represented by the `Google.Protobuf.Collections.RepeatedField<T>` generic type. `RepeatedField<T>` implements all the standard .NET collection interfaces, such as <xref:System.Collections.Generic.IList%601> and <xref:System.Collections.Generic.IEnumerable%601>.
-So you can use LINQ queries or convert it to an array or a list easily.
+In the generated code, `repeated` fields are represented by the `Google.Protobuf.Collections.RepeatedField<T>` generic type.

 ```csharp
 public class Person